comptiloper/java/README.md

 # java
-a program to show the maximum consecutive ones in the array
+a program to show a random int value generated using Random module.